T2 SDE: Usage

 Puppy Linux has used T2 SDE for compiling their packages.
 AskoziaPBX has used a fork of T2 SDE because it had support for Blackfin.
 Archivista made a document management system based on T2 SDE.

 Hardware support

 T2 SDE supports the x86-64, x86, arm64, arm, RISC-V (32 and 64 bit), ppc64le, ppc64-32, sparc64, MIPS64, mipsel, hppa, m68k, alpha, and ia64 architectures.
 The PowerPC platform is well supported.
 There are ISO images available, or users can build it themselves.

-T2 SDE has been shown to run on the Nintendo Wii.
-It also supports the SGI Octane and the PlayStation 3.
+T2 SDE is known for its wide, exotic, and vintage hardware support.
+It has been shown to run on the Nintendo Wii.
+It also supports the SGI Octane, and the PlayStation 3.